floydpink/harimenon.com/source/about/index.md

  ~~- [flickr downloadr](http://flickrdownloadr.com) - A flickr download manager for Windows, Mac OS X and Linux conceived from a personal need.~~ (not maintaining this anymore).
  ~~- [Mantis CI](http://floydpink.github.io/Mantis-CI/) - Android & iOS applications (done in PhoneGap and ember.js) for Travis CI~~ (not maintaining this anymore).

-Check out my GitHub profile for all the stuff that I fork and push to.
+Check out my GitHub profile for all the bits I contribute to.

 ###### Meta